AckerlyXu/heima/articles/virtual-machines/linux/classic/lamp-script.md

 ms.devlang: na
 ms.topic: article
 origin.date: 06/01/2017
-ms.date: 07/03/2017
+ms.date: 09/04/2017
-ms.author: v-dazen
+ms.author: v-haiqya

 ---
 # Deploy a LAMP app using the Azure CustomScript Extension for Linux
 > [!IMPORTANT]
 > Azure has two different deployment models for creating and working with resources: [Resource Manager and Classic](../../../resource-manager-deployment-model.md).
 This article covers using the Classic deployment model.
 Azure recommends that most new deployments use the Resource Manager model.
-For information about deploying a LAMP stack using the Resource Manager model, see [here](../create-lamp-stack.md?toc=%2fvirtual-machines%2flinux%2ftoc.json).
+For information about deploying a LAMP stack using the Resource Manager model, see [here](../tutorial-lamp-stack.md?toc=%2fvirtual-machines%2flinux%2ftoc.json).

 The Azure CustomScript Extension for Linux provides a way to customize your virtual machines (VMs) by running arbitrary code written in any scripting language supported by the VM (for example, Python, and Bash).
 This provides a very flexible way to automate application deployment to multiple machines.